Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL) is proposed to enable a federation of clients to effectively cooperate towards a global objective without exchanging raw data \cite{mcmahan2017communication}.
-While FL makes it possible to fuse knowledge in a federation with privacy guarantees \cite{huang2021evaluating, mcmahan2017communication, jeong2022factorized}, its inherent attribute of system heterogeneity, e.g., varying computation and communication resources, may hinder the training process and even lower the quality of the jointly-learned models \cite{kairouz2019advances,li2020federated, mohri2019agnostic, Survey_on_Heterogeneous}.
+Federated learning (FL) is proposed to enable a federation of clients to effectively cooperate towards a global objective without exchanging raw data \citep{mcmahan2017communication}.
+While FL makes it possible to fuse knowledge in a federation with privacy guarantees \citep{huang2021evaluating, mcmahan2017communication, jeong2022factorized}, its inherent attribute of system heterogeneity \citep{li2020federated}, i.e., varying resource constraints of local clients, may hinder the training process and even lower the quality of the jointly-learned models \citep{kairouz2019advances,li2020federated, mohri2019agnostic, Survey_on_Heterogeneous}.

-Existing works cater to system heterogeneity by aligning the local models of varying architectures (i.e., model heterogeneity) to make full use of local resources \cite{diao2021heterofl, baek2022joint, alamfedrolex, huang2022learn, fang2022robust, lin2020ensemble}.
-Heterogeneous devices are allocated to a common model prototype tailored to their varying sizes, such as ResNets with different depths or widths of layers \cite{liu2022no, diao2021heterofl, horvath2021fjord, baek2022joint, caldas2018expanding}, strides of layers \cite{tan2022fedproto}, or numbers of kernels \cite{alamfedrolex}, to account for their inherent resource constraints.
-It is worth mentioning that heterogeneous FL refers to the settings of heterogeneous data distributions and model architectures.
-While several methods have been proposed to incorporate heterogeneous models into federated learning (FL), their performance often falls short compared to FL training using homogeneous models of the same size \cite{he2020group, diao2021heterofl}.
+System heterogeneity refers to a set of varying physical resources $\{R_i\}_{i=1}^n$, where $R_i$ denotes the resource of client $i$, a high-level idea of resource that holistically governs the aspects of computation, communication, and storage.
+Existing works cater to system heterogeneity through a methodology called model heterogeneity, which aligns the local models of varying architectures to make full use of local resources \citep{diao2021heterofl, baek2022joint, alam2022fedrolex, huang2022learn, fang2022robust, lin2020ensemble}.
+Specifically, model heterogeneity refers to a set of different local models $\{M_i\}_{i=1}^n$ with $M_i$ being the model of client $i$.
+Let $R(M)$ denote the resource requirement for the model $M$.
+Model heterogeneity is a methodology that manages to meet the constraints $\{R(M_i)\leq R_i\}_{i=1}^n$.
+In the case of model heterogeneity, heterogeneous devices are allocated to a common model prototype tailored to their varying sizes, such as ResNets with different depths or widths of layers \citep{liu2022no, diao2021heterofl, horvath2021fjord, baek2022joint, caldas2018expanding, ilhan2023scalefl}, strides of layers \citep{tan2022fedproto}, or numbers of kernels \citep{alam2022fedrolex}, to account for their inherent resource constraints.
+While several methods have been proposed to incorporate heterogeneous models into federated learning (FL), their performances often fall short compared to FL training using homogeneous models of the same size \citep{he2020group, diao2021heterofl}.
 Therefore, gaining a comprehensive understanding of the factors that limit the performance of heterogeneous models in FL is imperative.
 The primary objective of this paper is to investigate the underlying reasons behind this limitation and propose a potential solution that acts as a bridge between model homogeneity and heterogeneity to tackle this challenge.